mosaiks-capstone/Modeling/README.md

 We would like to thank the members of the MPC team, Caleb Robinson and Tom Augspurger, that wrote much of the base code for this repository that provided the foundation for the CropMOSAIKS team to extend the MOSAIKS approach.

 For rules and regulations for this organization, please see the [Code of Conduct](https://github.com/cropmosaiks/.github/blob/main/CODE_OF_CONDUCT.md)

-## TC overall comments
-Overall, this README is great but it needs more direction for a user to navigate the repo.
-What do all these different notebooks do?
-Which should I start with?
-How do they relate to one another?
-What do the subfolders like `subsetting/` and `data/` do?
-This orientation is a really important component of a README and is currently missing.